bnomei/kirby3-boost/README.md

 ## Migration from AutoID

 You can use this plugin instead of AutoID if you did not use autoid in site objects, file objects and structures.
-This plugin will default to the `boostid` field to get the unique id but it will use the `autoid` field as fallback.
+This plugin will default to the `boostid` field to get the unique id but can be set to use the `autoid` field as well.

 - Uninstall the autoid plugin.
 - Setup the models (see above).
 - Keep `autoid` field or replace with `boostid` field.
-If you keep the `autoid` as fieldname then set `bnomei.boost.fieldname` to array `['autoid']`.
+If you keep the `autoid` as fieldname then set `bnomei.boost.fieldname` to array `'autoid'`.
 - Replace `autoid`/`AUTOID` in blueprint queries with `BOOSTID`.
 - Replace calls to `autoid()` with `boost()` in php code.
 - Replace `->fromAutoID()` with `->fromBoostID()` in php code.